 I finished both the anxiety and depression programs and noticed a considerable improvement in my symptoms in both areas.
 I've had this problem off and on since childhood.
 I'm now in my 40's.
 Thank you!! – john

 Well, today I went back to work and am pleased to report I was OK!
-I thought I would freak out over something but I have actually been OK.
+I thought I would freak out over something, but I have actually been OK.
 Everyone was really nice and just happy to have me back- they didn't ask any nosey questions, just asked whether I was doing better.
-I know it is probably not a great success but it seems big to me....
-This program has been a big help so far… - MyEvolution
+I know it is probably not a great success, but it seems big to me....
+This program has been a big help so far… - MyRevolution

 I woke up and didn't feel the need to cry.
-I actually got out of my pyjamas and got dressed.
-Of course I showered first!
+I actually got out of my pajamas and got dressed.
+Of course, I showered first!
 I find that cleanliness is a must!
 I made myself a really healthy breakfast and ate it.
 Then stopped eating. (been binging lately).
 I spoke to my boss to arrange for when I start back up with work.
 I stayed calm through the whole thing.
 Mostly, I picked myself up and dusted myself off today.
-Those are small successes but they are mine and I am proud of them. - Diva2
+Those are small successes, but they are mine and I am proud of them. - Diva2

 I find it kind of hard to believe but today it has been 2000 days since a cigarette touched my lips!
 I know that you probably have heard this before, but "if I can do it, anyone can" and that is the truth.
 Stay strong! - Timbo637